StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-3-Web.md

 # TryHackMe Pre Security - Module 3: How The Web Works
 ## DNS
-DNS, Domain Name System, is just how website names are translated into IP addresses so that it's easy for us humans to type into a web browser and connect to.
+DNS, Domain Name System, is  how website names are translated into IP addresses so that it's easy for us humans to type into a web browser and connect to.

-`Google.com` for example, would be the domain name which allows us to access google through the web browser.
+`Google.com` for example, would be the domain name which allows us to access google through a web browser.

 ### Domain Hierarchy
 A domain name is structured as a hierarchy which looks like a tree, pictured below.
 Each section is separated by a "." and is read from right to left on the name.